Yeamy/SqlBuilder/README.md

 English | [中文](README-CN.md)

 This project is a SQL statement builder, allow you write SQL in Java.

-It's not a fast way to build SQL statement, but it may make codes more intuitive.
+It's not a fast way to build SQL statement, but it may make your codes more clear and more intuitive.

 ### 0. Example
 The simple demo like this: